fharms/Blog-127.0.0.1/_posts/16-05-2015-HibernateOGM-Infinispan-Wildfly.md

 ---
 layout: post
-title: Hibernate OGM with JPA and Infinispan on Wildfly 8.2
+title: Hibernate OGM with JPA and Infinispan on Wildfly 8.2 categories : [Hibernate-OGM]
-tags: Java, Hibernate OGM, JPA, Infinispan, Wildfly
+tags:
+ - Hibernate OGM
+ - JPA
+ - Java
+ - Infinispan
+ - Wildfly
 post_author: Flemming Harms
+redirect_from: "/2015/05/16/HibernateOGM-Infinispan-Wildfly/"
 ---

 Recently, we had a task where we had to choose whether we should use the current architecture.